giralt/draft-xxx-operational-compute-metrics/draft-xxx-operational-compute-metrics.md

 Some existing work has explored compute-related metrics.
 They can be categorized as follows:

 * References providing raw compute infrastructure metrics: {{?I-D.contreras-alto-service-edge}} includes references to cloud management solutions (i.e., OpenStack, Kubernetes, etc) which administer the virtualization infrastructure, providing information about raw compute infrastructure metrics.
-Furthermore, {{NFV-TST}} describes processor, memmory and network interface usage metrics.
+Furthermore, {{NFV-TST}} describes processor, memory and network interface usage metrics.
 * References providing compute virtualization metrics: {{?RFC7666}} provides several metrics as part of the Management Information Base (MIB) definition for managing virtual machines controlled by a hypervisor.
 The objects there defined make reference to the resources consumed by a particluar virtual machine serving as host for services or applications.
 Moreover, {{NFV-INF}} provides metrics associated to virtualized network functions.
 * References providing service metrics including compute-related information: {{?I-D.dunbar-cats-edge-service-metrics}} proposes metrics associated to services running in compute infrastructures.
 Some of these metrics do not depend on the infrastructure behavior itself but from where such compute infrastructure is topologically located.